Court told returning citizens were always 'at the heart' of MIQ system

 Griffin added that at no point was a Kiwi denied returning to their country if a spot was available, and the right to enter was still operating, just under capacity constraints.

-These decisions made by the Government were in the context of a global health crisis, and should be viewed with such a lense, Griffin said.
+These decisions made by the Government were in the context of a global health crisis, and should be viewed with such a lens, Griffin said.

 Crown prosecutor Ian Auld responded to the group's claims that the Government didn't move from 14 days to the now implemented 10 fast enough.